unknwon/unknwon.io/content/about.md

 ### Home office setup

 [Sourcegraph](https://about.sourcegraph.com/) is an all-remote company where there is no physical office exsits and all 200+ teammates are distributed across the globe.
-We have [$2000 budget on setting up the home office](https://about.sourcegraph.com/handbook/people-ops/spending-company-money#desk-set-up) that help me getting the following equipments to boost my productivity:
+We have [$2000 budget on setting up the home office](https://about.sourcegraph.com/handbook/people-ops/spending-company-money#desk-set-up) that help me get the following equipments to boost my productivity:

 - 💻 MacBook Pro (16-inch, 2019)
 - 🖥 LG 27UL850, 27-inch 4K monitor + SkipperTech Dual Display Stand